 What Is Cilantro?

 Cilantro is the leafy green portion of coriander, a plant whose seeds and roots are also used to season food.
-Both coriander and cilantro are used extensively in cuisines throughout Asia, Central, and South America.
+Both coriander and cilantro are used extensively in cuisines throughout Asia and in Central and South America.
 Although coriander and cilantro are part of the same plant, their flavor is quite different.
 Coriander seeds are roasted and used whole or ground.
 Cilantro is used fresh.
 It frequently tops Indian dishes and is used in salads in South Asia.
 In Mexican and Southwestern cuisine, you will find cilantro in salsa.
 In Moroccan cooking, chermoula is a kind of pesto made with cilantro, while zhug is a Yemeni hot sauce with cilantro that is becoming popular.

 It's a Chemical Thing

 Cilantro contains a natural chemical compound, called an aldehyde, that can taste unpleasant to some people.
 Aldehydes are compounds that are also produced in the soap making process and by some insects.
 For this reason, some people describe the flavor of cilantro as soap-like or as tasting similar to a stink bug.
 As well, some associate the smell of a bedbug-infested room with cilantro.
-Fortunately, not all people interpret the flavor of these aldehydes in this way.
+Fortunately, not all people interpret the smell and flavor of these aldehydes in this way.

 Nature vs. Nurture